cnleng/moo/README.md

 ### Builder

 The builder is used to turn sources into bundles which are then delivered to the runtime that runs each bundle in one or several pods.
-The sources could be a series of files retrieved from a remote Git repository.
+The sources could be a series of files retrieved from a remote Git repository like [GitHub](https://github.com).
 A bundle is an OCI image when Moo is running in a Kubernetes cluster, while in your local machine it stays unchanged but with dependencies installed in an isolated environment.

 ### Pod